snowmeltarcade/projectbirdracing/documentation/technical_architecture/world_generation.md

 1. Flatten all heights
 2. Modify height points based on biome height modifiers
+   1. For each biome, generate a height map using [perlin noise](https://en.wikipedia.org/wiki/Perlin_noise)
-   1. Set to a random value between the biomes minimum and maximum height
+      1. Use the biome's minimum and maximum height, number of octaves and redistribution values
+         1. See [here](https://www.redblobgames.com/maps/terrain-from-noise/) for a good description of height map generation
+      2. Multiple each octave's height map together to form the final height map
+   2. Iterate over each point
+      1. For that point's biome, set the point height to the height maps point
-   2. Smooth out all points using a [moving average](https://en.wikipedia.org/wiki/Moving_average)
+3. Smooth out all points using a [moving average](https://en.wikipedia.org/wiki/Moving_average)
-3. Use [perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) to add noise to the height values of the map
+4. Use [perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) to add noise to the height values of the map

-#### Generate Rivers

 #### Generate Foliage

+Use [Poisson Disk Sampling](http://devmag.org.za/2009/05/03/poisson-disk-sampling/) for foliage location generation.

 ## Main World Generation